Simulator vs Optimizer

 Simulators

-Tests every lineup against 50,000 simulated contest fields to see how often it actually wins.
+Tests every lineup against 50,000 simulated contest fields to see how often it finishes on top.

 - Models the field, including projected ownership.